 Is this house where slaves were tortured at the hands of Delphine LaLaurie?

 If you've read anything about the ghosts and hauntings in New Orleans, there's no doubt that you've heard about the LaLaurie Mansion.
+It is one of the most popular stops on our New Orleans Ghost Tours.
 Sometimes, people in the city won't even call it that, choosing to refer to 1140 Royal Street as "the Haunted House" instead.
 Fact is, in New Orleans the two are one and the same.
 Shows like American Horror Story have made an already infamous location that much more notorious.
 (Spoiler: be warned that producers took great creative liberties, as Hollywood tends to do.)
 The majority of filming was done at the Hermann-Grima House on St. Louis Street--probably for the best, honestly, as the mansion is rumored to be cursed.

 So, why are so many people intrigued by the LaLaurie Mansion?
 Why is it that on any given night people can be spotted standing around snapping photos of the building?
 (To say nothing of the number of ghost tours that crowd the cracked sidewalks, huddled around a guide who speaks of medical experiments and torture?
 It might have something to do with the volume of ghost stories and accounts of the hauntings at the LaLaurie Mansion.
 Or, it might have something to do with the tragic events that caused the hauntings in the first place.
 Before we get into the ghosts and the hauntings which are widely reported at the LaLaurie Mansion we should start by telling you who Madame LaLaurie was.

 The woman who became infamous as the 'Cruel Mistress of the Haunted House' was born Marie Delphine Macarty.
 She was born on March 19, 1787, to Louis Chevalier Barthelemy de Macarty and Marie Jeanne Lerable.